dacostapiece/callhome/README.md

 d.1) You'll be able to grab this Component ID from the URL formatting, here exampled by: https://manage.statuspage.io/pages/{your page id}/components/{your current component id}/edit d.2) Or going down on the page, next to Component API ID and copying it, take a note.
+Here a table so you can follow along and do not get confused by.

+You'll repeat this process to get all four Component IDs.

-4) Clone and/or download this repository (callhome) under desired folder in your local linux device, here in our example, a raspberry device.
+8) Clone and/or download this repository (callhome) under desired folder in your local linux device, here in our example, a raspberry device.
 If downloaded, remember unzip its folder
 a) Take note of the complete full path from this repository - you can call "pwd" inside the directory to get its full path location

-6) Setup SSH Settings for Remote Access IN Raspberry
+9) Setup SSH Settings for Remote Access IN Raspberry
 a) For Raspberry, the most easy is
 b) Access it over GUI in virtual machine/HDMI monitor
 c) Click on Raspberry icon upper left/Preferences